Structured Production Systems: Viability: Structured production systems

 \end{definition}

-Unlike the notion of dominant diagonal, if $A$ has a row quasi-dominant diagonal, then it has a column quasi-dominant diagonal and vice-versa.
+Unlike the notion of dominant diagonal, if $A$ has a row quasi-dominant diagonal, then it has a column quasi-dominant diagonal and vice versa.
 Therefore, we simply refer to these matrices as having a \emph{quasi-dominant diagonal} (q.d.d.).
-If, in addition, $a_{ii}>0$ for all $i=1,\ldots, K$, then $A$ is said to have a \emph{positive quasi-dominant diagonal} (p.q.d.d.). \citet{McKenzie1960} shows that: \begin{numm} \item If $A$ has a q.d.d., then $A$ is nonsingular; \item If $A$ has a p.q.d.d., then all principal minors of $A$ are positive. \end{numm} Theorems 1 and 4 of \citet{Giorgi2023} summarise the state of the literature on investigating equivalent statements of the Hawkins-Simon condition. \begin{lemma} Let $A= (a_{ij})$ be a square matrix of order $K \in \mathbb N$ that is of class $\mathcal Z^+$.
-Then the following statements are equivalent: \begin{abet} \item There exists some $x \in \mathbb R^K \colon x > 0$ and $Ax \gg 0$; \item For any $y \in \mathbb R^K$ with $y \geqslant 0$, there exists a $x \in \mathbb{R}^K_+$ such that $Ax=y$; \item \emph{(Hawkins-Simon condition)} All leading principal minors of $A$ are positive; \item All principal minors of $A$ are positive; \item The matrix $A$ has a positive quasi-dominant diagonal (p.q.d.d.). \end{abet} \end{lemma}
+If, in addition, $a_{kk}>0$ for all $k=1,\ldots, n$, then $A$ is said to have a \emph{positive quasi-dominant diagonal} (p.q.d.d.). \citet{McKenzie1960} shows that: \begin{numm} \item If $A$ has a q.d.d., then $A$ is nonsingular; \item If $A$ has a p.q.d.d., then all the principal minors of $A$ are positive. \end{numm} Theorems 1 and 4 of \citet{Giorgi2023} summarise the state of the literature on investigating equivalent statements of the Hawkins-Simon condition (see also \citet{Berman1994}).
+In what follows, we list a few equivalent conditions that we use for our analysis. \begin{lemma} Let $A= (a_{kh})$ be a square matrix of order $n \in \mathbb N$ that is of class $\mathcal Z^+$.
+Then the following statements are equivalent: \begin{abet} \item There exists some $x \in \mathbb R^n \colon x > 0$ and $Ax \gg 0$; \item \emph{(Hawkins-Simon condition)} The leading principal minors of $A$ are all positive; \item The matrix $A$ has a positive quasi-dominant diagonal (p.q.d.d.). \end{abet} \end{lemma}